SlimC/voice-of-the-customer/README.md

 The WKS tool exports an Alchemy customized model that is then able to extract entities and relationships from unseen data.
 The steps to preprocess the data and create the models are detailed in the iPython notebooks under the `notebooks` folder of this repo.

-1. Getting the data
-2. Training the WKS Model
-3. Making training/testing sets
-4. Doing entity replacement on the training/testing sets
-5. Designing the NLC tree
-6. Doing the hand classification on the replaced training and testing set
-7. Training the classifiers
+To create your WKS model and export it to your Alchemy API key, follow the instructions on the `WKS` notebook.

+After you have created your customized model, follow the instructions to train your classifier in the `Training` notebook.

-## Processing the data (What the src/Processing/controller.py does)
+## Processing the data

-1. Take review and run it through entity extraction
-2. Run it through classifier
-3. Cluster
-4. make Final JSON actually turns this into something a front end can use
+This step uses the models  trained on the previous step.
+Follow the instructions on the `Processing` notebook to allow the data to be in a format that can be consumed by the UI.

 ## Adapting/Extending the Starter Kit